-Students are given a house upon enrolment.
+Students are given a Sports house upon enrolment.
 We have both an athletics and a swimming carnival for P-3 and Year 4-6 students.
-For the school athletics and swimming carnivals the children are allotted to their house: Flinders, Cook or Logan.
+For the school athletics and swimming carnivals the children are allotted to their house.
 Students can also accumulate house points in their classroom and in the playground by collecting Moorooka Merits for following school rules.